 Time Needed : 1 minutes

-In this guide, you will learn how to invert photo or object colors within several seconds.
+In this guide, you will learn how to invert photo or object colors within just three seconds.
 You will also learn some recommendations and best practices to make the result look even prettier.
-It doesn't matter what version of Photoshop do you use, the process is the same.
+It doesn't matter what version of Photoshop do you use, the process is basically the same.

 - Open the photo you want to invert in Photoshop.
 Also, specify the exact layer if there are multiple layers.